 In conjunction with the Council Parks department, development of new parks and the review of the existing dog parks and exercise areas, throughout the city.

-Patrols and enforcement of dog law and bylaw in public places to assist with safety around prohibited beach and wildlife areas.
+Patrols and enforcement of dog law (Dog Control Act 1996) and current Council Dog Control bylaw for dogs in public places, and to assist with the safety of people and animals around leashed, prohibited, beach and wildlife areas.